 Modification of Judgments Lawyers in Jacksonville, FL

-Sometimes circumstances unforeseeably change and if so you may be entitled to modification of your time-sharing rights as well as your child support or alimony obligations.
+Sometimes circumstances unforeseeably change and if so you may be entitled to a modification of your time-sharing rights as well as your child support or alimony obligations.
 Life goes on — people change, jobs change, relationships change, people move.
-Involuntary loss of employment often causes difficulty with or inability to comply with court ordered child support obligations.
+Involuntary loss of employment often causes difficulty with or inability to comply with court-ordered child support obligations.
 On the other hand, a change of jobs that requires relocation to another state is sure to create time-sharing obstacles.
-If circumstances have changed then you may be entitled to modification of the terms of your final judgment.
+If circumstances have changed then you may be entitled to a modification of the terms of your final judgment.
 In this case, it is time to contact a Jacksonville modification of judgments attorney.

 Modification of Property Distribution

 Unless your ex-spouse intentionally hid assets during your divorce, you typically cannot modify a court order dividing your property.
 In other words, once the court splits your marital assets, such as bank accounts, real estate, and personal property, it’s very difficult to modify the order.

 For this reason, it’s always in your best interest to consult with an experienced family law attorney before you negotiate a property division agreement.
 Without experienced counsel, you can easily make mistakes that result in lost property and financial harm.
 For more information about Florida marital property division, contact the Law Office of A. Sam Jubran today.